-Certain Private Education Loans do not require borrowers to begin repayment until at least six months after they have graduated or otherwise left school.
-Consequently, the loss estimates for these loans is generally low while the borrower is in school.
-At December 31, 2019 and 2018, 25 percent and 26 percent, respectively, of the principal balance in the Private Education Loan portfolio was related to borrowers who are in an in-school (fully deferred), grace, or deferment status and not required to make payments.
-As this population of borrowers leaves school, they will be required to begin payments on their loans, and the allowance for losses may change accordingly.
+Private Education Loans generally do not require borrowers to begin principal and interest repayment until at least six months after the borrowers have graduated or otherwise separated from school.
+Consequently, the loss estimates for these loans are generally low while the borrower is in school and then increase upon the end of the grace period after separation from school.
+At December 31, 2020 and 2019, 24 percent and 25 percent, respectively, of the principal balance of the Private Education Loan portfolio was related to borrowers who are in an in-school (fully deferred), grace, or other deferment status and not required to make payments.

-Similar to the rules governing FFELP payment requirements, our collection policies allow for periods of nonpayment for borrowers requesting additional payment grace periods upon leaving school or experiencing temporary difficulty meeting payment obligations.
-This is referred to as forbearance status and is considered separately in the allowance for loan losses.
-The loss emergence period is in alignment with the typical collection cycle and takes into account these periods of nonpayment.
+Our collection policies for Private Education Loans allow for periods of nonpayment for certain borrowers requesting an extended grace period upon leaving school or experiencing temporary difficulty meeting payment obligations.
+This is referred to as forbearance and is considered in estimating the allowance for credit losses.

-As part of concluding on the adequacy of the allowance for loan losses, we review key allowance and loan metrics.
-The most relevant of these metrics considered are the allowance coverage of net charge-offs ratio; the allowance as a percentage of ending total loans and of ending loans in repayment; and delinquency and forbearance percentages.
+As part of concluding on the adequacy of the allowance for credit losses for Private Education Loans, we review key allowance and loan metrics.
+The most relevant of these metrics considered are the allowance as a percentage of ending total loans, delinquency percentages, and forbearance percentages.